Drake Maye: Personal life

-Maye is the youngest of four brothers: Luke and Beau played basketball at UNC, with the former landing a buzzer beater in the Elite Eight en route to winning the 2017 national championship.
-Another brother, Cole, was a pitcher on the Florida Gators baseball team that won the 2017 College World Series.
-Maye grew up family friends with quarterback Mason Rudolph, as their fathers played together at UNC.
-Maye's father Mark played quarterback at North Carolina (UNC) in the 1980s prior to playing briefly with the Tampa Bay Buccaneers and Raleigh–Durham Skyhawks.
+Maye is the youngest of four brothers: Luke and Beau played basketball at UNC, with the former shooting a buzzer beater in the Elite Eight en route to winning the 2017 national championship.
+Another brother, Cole, was a pitcher on the Florida Gators baseball team which won the 2017 College World Series.

-Maye is good friends with Sam Howell, who preceded him as starting quarterback at UNC.
+Drake grew up family friends with quarterback Mason Rudolph, as their fathers played together at UNC.
+Drake's father Mark played quarterback at North Carolina (UNC) in the 1980s prior to playing briefly with the Tampa Bay Buccaneers and Raleigh–Durham Skyhawks.
+Drake Maye is good friends with Sam Howell, who preceded him as starting quarterback at UNC.

-On June 22, 2025, Maye married Ann Michael Hudson.
+On June 22, 2025, Maye and Ann Michael Hudson married.
 They began dating in 2015 and announced their engagement in January 2025.
-Hudson and Maye also attended UNC together, where Hudson's brother backed up Maye on the Tar Heels for a year.
+Hudson and Maye also attended UNC together, where Hudson's younger brother, Tad backed up Maye as one of the backup quarterbacks on the Tar Heels for 2023.

+Maye is a Christian.
+He has said, “I think the biggest thing is using my platform to spread the Word and spread the Good News.”